by Melissa Mesku

 Coworking must respond to the local economic context

 Coworking may be a global phenomenon, but its roots are inherently local.
-Every space is a physical place whose success is based on its relevance for the independent workers in its geographical area.
+Every space is a physical place whose success is based on its relevance in the immediate area.
 While coworking is a worldwide movement, each space must play a very local role.

 “In my opinion, there is a difference between coworking in wealthier places and coworking in the rest of the world,” said Piškorič.
 “In Paris, you can choose to cowork because you simply don’t want to work alone at home.
 But in Slovenia and in the Balkans, there are more economic problems and the context is different.”